tiffanyu419/Machine-Learning-Bioinformatics/README.md

 in official medical journals.

-To implement the C4.5, AdaBoost and RandomForest algorithms, packages from sklearn were used
+To implement the C4.5, AdaBoost and RandomForest algorithms, packages from sklearn were used.

 C4.5: from sklearn.tree import DecisionTreeClassifier
 AdaBoost: from sklearn.ensemble import AdaBoostClassifier
 RandomForest: from sklearn.ensemble import RandomForestClassifier